 The practice had procedures to reduce the possibility of Legionella or other bacteria developing in the water systems.
 A legionella risk assessment was in place and this was reviewed regularly.
-There were procedures for flushing and disinfecting dental waterlines and for monitoring hot and cold water temperatures to minimise these risks.
+There were procedures for flushing and disinfecting dental waterlines, testing water samples for the presence of bacteria and for monitoring hot and cold water temperatures to minimise these risks.